-*These three assessments, especially the 2nd and 3rd one are done through normalized data since we can equally compared the features at the same scale level
+These three assessments, especially the 2nd and 3rd one are done through normalized data since we can equally compare the features at the same scale level.

-And I also added the cluster label into the original (unnormalized) dataset, just to get additional sights from the raw data, such as PM (player minutes) and USG% (usage rate, stands for percentage of team plays taken by the player while on the floor.)
+And I also added the cluster label into the original (unnormalized) dataset, just to get additional insights from the raw data, such as PM (player minutes) and USG% (usage rate, stands for percentage of team plays taken by the player while on the floor.)

-For pre 1990 data
+For pre-1900 data